 - 1. Employ non-chemical controls (biological, physical and cultural controls) before using chemicals to treat a pest problem. - 2.
 Prune plants properly and at the appropriate time of year. - 3.
 Provide adequate irrigation for landscape plants.
 Do not over water. - 4.
 Limit fertilizer use unless soil testing indicates a deficiency.
 Slow-release or organic fertilizer is preferable.
 Check with municipality for specific requirements.

 1 Attached site plan must match the site plan exhibit to Maintenance Agreement.

-Bioretention Area Maintenance Plan Property Address:
+Bioretention Area Maintenance Plan Date of Inspection: Property Address: Treatment Measure No.: